|Prerequisite Courses||Sem Hrs||Qtr Hrs|

 - Pass the Midwestern University fingerprint-based background check

-- Commit to abide by Midwestern University Drug-Free Workplace and Substance Abuse Policy
+- Commit to abide by the Midwestern University Drug-Free Workplace and Substance Abuse Policy

 - Meet the Technical Standards of the College